Five Women of the Renaissance

 Catherine de’ Medici.
 Photo source.

-Born in Florence, Italy in 1519, Catherine was the daughter of Lorenzo di Piero de’ Medici, Duke of Urbino and ruler of Florence (and to whom Machiavelli’s The Prince was dedicated); and Madeleine de La Tour d’Auvergne, who belonged to a French noble house that later became the royal House of Bourbon.
-The union of the young couple was part of a French-Italian alliance against the Holy Roman Emperor Maximilian I.
+Hailing from Florence, Italy, Catherine was born in 1519 to Lorenzo di Piero de’ Medici, Duke of Urbino, and ruler of Florence (to whom Machiavelli’s The Prince was dedicated), as well as Madeleine de La Tour d’Auvergne, a scion of the French noble house that would later evolve into the royal House of Bourbon.
+The matrimonial alliance between the young Catherine and her husband was a strategic move within the broader framework of the French-Italian collaboration against the Holy Roman Emperor Maximilian I.

 Queen Regent